-Dennis Greaney'My work is born from nature'
+Dennis Greaney'My work starts with nature'

 Anyone who knows Dennis understands his non pretentious nature, which causes self inflicted hesitation in declaring any of his work as art.

 A self proclaimed hater of the term ‘fine art photography’ he has countered with the term ‘crap on a bagel’.

 After a successfully navigating the demands of grade school (High Mount School, Go Trojans!) and High School (What the hell is a Maroon?)
 I attended Belleville Area College, prior to completion of my degree in Aquatic Ecology at the University of Illinois.
 Following my B.S., I pursued graduate studies at Illinois State, studying environmental toxicology under Dr. Jack Ward.
 Unfortunately, the tragic passing of Dr. Ward nudged me into the real world of environmental contracting, where after 38 years I still reside.